Creating Custom Context Models

 )

-# Update the changelist_view to handle mood data
+# Update the changelist_view to handle Mastodon and mood data

 def changelist_view(self, request, extra_context=None):